 Senior executives are routinely caught in the profits-this-quarter trap.
 Majority shareholders typically get our attention, and our bonuses are often tied to performance metrics that reflect the philosophy of these shareholders: returns at all costs.
 Is this merely a form of modern-day corporate escapism?
 Is our responsibility as enablers of long-term corporate sustainability thwarted if we have to make compromises that are short-term in focus?
 Can the short-term productively reflect the long-term goals?

 Senior executives are also faced with “I am almost retired” syndrome.
-Realizing that you are just a few years from retirement can lead to the postponement of decisions that are essential to the long-term viability of an organization.
-In extreme cases, some senior executives opt to ignore these types of decisions in the hope that the organization might fix itself during the course of normal business.
-This behaviour is not exclusive to those nearing retirement – it can regularly be seen creeping slowly into one’s personal management-style based on the type of organizational culture.
+Realising that you are just a few years from retirement can lead to the postponement of decisions that are essential to the long-term viability of an organisation.
+In extreme cases, some senior executives opt to ignore these types of decisions in the hope that the organisation might fix itself during the course of normal business.
+This behaviour is not exclusive to those nearing retirement – it can regularly be seen creeping slowly into one’s personal management-style based on the type of organisational culture.

 These people are escape artists: they escape making the hard decisions by deflecting them to another time or to other people.

 The cure for management escapism is called ‘leadership’.
 Take a step back from the process of decision-making and look at the context in which decisions are made.
 A pattern emerges.
 In many cases, our avoidance of the decision is due to the fact it is a reactive decision.
 A condition or event has occurred; a decision to course-correct is needed; this decision is counter to the status quo – or more precisely – to the plan we are currently executing.
 That reactive leadership appears disassociated from the strategy or plan, making the senior executive seem not fully in control of the organisation.